Introduction

 </project>

-because we will copy the XML file after replacement into the output directory target/config.
+I have specified the goal as copy-resources, because I will copy the XML file after replacement into the output directory target/config.

-Notice we have added two delimiters as the place holders are specified by those two delimiters in the XML file.
+Notice, I have also added two delimiters as the place holders are specified by those two delimiters in the XML file.

 Building the Project